-Wallenius Wilhelmsen’s remuneration policy covers all employees and is developed to ensure the company attracts and retains competent employees.
-The remuneration principles are communicated to all employees to ensure a common understanding of expectations and rewards, both linked to the Company’s strategic ambitions, financial targets and business standards.
+Wallenius Wilhelmsen’s remuneration policy covers all employees and is developed to ensure the Company attracts and retains competent employees.
+The remuneration principles are communicated to all employees to ensure a common understanding of expectations and rewards, both linked to the Company’s strategic ambitions, financial targets, and business standards.

-The Board determines the group CEO’s remuneration and establishes the framework for adjustments for other employees.
+The board determines the group CEO’s remuneration and establishes the framework for adjustments for other employees.
 Salary adjustment for each employee is settled administratively within the limits set.
-For these purposes the administration carries out a comparison with salary conditions in other companies and looks to the general level of pay adjustments in the relevant markets.
+For these purposes, the administration carries out a comparison with salary conditions in other companies and looks to the general level of pay adjustments in the relevant markets.

 Short-term variable remuneration

-As a key component of the total remuneration package, the annual, variable pay scheme emphasizes the link between performance and pay and aims to be motivational.
+As a key component of the total remuneration package, the annual, variable pay scheme emphasises the link between performance and pay and aims to be motivational.
 It aligns the senior executives with relevant, clear targets derived from the overall strategic goals.
 The variable pay scheme takes into consideration both key financial targets and individual targets (derived from the annual operating plan).